nightingaleproject/vital_records_sandbox_ig/input/pagecontent/mdi_index.md

 This MDI IG is based upon FHIR R4.0.1 and is a U.S. Realm Specification.

 The STU 1 version of the specification defines FHIR resources to support two dataflows:
-* Death investigation findings sent from an MDI system to an EDRS via a document bundle: Bundle - Document MDI to EDRS
+* Death investigation findings exchanged between an MDI system and an EDRS via a document bundle: Bundle - Document MDI and EDRS
 * Forensic toxicology specimen analysis results sent from a forensic toxicology laboratory to an MDI information system via a message bundle: Bundle - Message Toxicology to MDI

-The STU 1.1 version provides updates to align with relevant profiles in the [Vital Records Death Reporting (VRDR) FHIR IG](http://hl7.org/fhir/us/vrdr/), STU 2.1 and adds new resources and guidance as described in the [Change Log](mdi_change_log.html).
+The STU 1.1 version provides updates to align with relevant profiles in the [Vital Records Death Reporting (VRDR) FHIR IG](http://hl7.org/fhir/us/vrdr/), STU 2.1 and adds new resources and guidance as described in the [Change Log](change_log.html).

 This guide includes the following sections, listed at the top of each page in the menu bar:
-* [Home](mdi_index.html): Summary description and technical overview
+* [Home](index.html): Summary description and technical overview
-* [Background](mdi_background.html): Information on MDI dataflows and actors, the current work, and relationship to other IGs, as well as likely future MDI FHIR specification development
+* [Background](background.html): Information on MDI dataflows and actors, the current work, and relationship to other IGs, as well as likely future MDI FHIR specification development
-* [Best Practices](mdi_best_practices.html): Guidance on implementation and use of this specification
+* [Best Practices](best_practices.html): Guidance on implementation and use of this specification
-* [Specification](mdi_specification.html): Technical details on implementing the specification
+* [Specification](specification.html): Technical details on implementing the specification
-* [Terminology](mdi_terminology.html): List of all value sets used in this guide
+* [Terminology](terminology.html): List of all value sets used in this guide
-* [Downloads](mdi_downloads.html): Links for downloading the full IG package as well as format-specific definitions files and example files in XML, JSON, and TTL
+* [Downloads](downloads.html): Links for downloading the full IG package as well as format-specific definitions files and example files in XML, JSON, and TTL
-* [Change Log](mdi_change_log.html): List of changes made in each published update
+* [Change Log](change_log.html): List of changes made in each published update
 * [Artifacts Index Summary](artifacts.html): List of all FHIR artifacts specified by this guide, with brief descriptions

 ### Audience
 The audience for this IG includes architects and developers of MDI CMS and associated information management systems, such as forensic toxicology LIMS, as well as medical examiners, coroners, death investigators, and other professionals who collect and analyze data for death investigations.
 Business analysts and policy managers can also benefit from a basic understanding of the use of MDI data exchange to support interoperability.
 Implementers of this MDI FHIR standard must have the following US Core profiles implemented for each applicable use case:

-**MDI CMS and EDRS** implementing the Bundle - Document MDI to EDRS for transmitting and receiving a Composition - MDI to EDRS:
+**MDI CMS and EDRS** implementing the Bundle - Document MDI and EDRS for transmitting and receiving a Composition - MDI and EDRS:
 * [US Core Condition Encounter Diagnosis Profile](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition-encounter-diagnosis.html) and/or [US Core Condition Problems and Health Concerns Profile](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition-problems-health-concerns.html)
 * [US Core Location Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-location)
 * [US Core Organization Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-organization)